-Uber in partnership with NASA ready to launch flying cars in LA
+Uber in partnership with NASA is all set to launch flying cars in LA.

 Head of Product at Uber, Jeff Holden told the audience, the company will be adding Los Angeles or LA in the list of its guinea pig cities for the very first phase.
 If the project gets well, the citizens will get a chance to fly in the helicopter-like vehicle in the next three years.

 “It’s one of the most congested cities in the world today, They essentially have no mass transit infrastructure.
 This type of approach allows us to very inexpensively deploy a mass transit method that actually doesn’t make traffic worse.”